WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/15_Ezra/Ezr_7.md

 Blessed be the LORD, the God of our fathers, who put such a thing as this into the heart of the king, to beautify the house of the LORD that is in Jerusalem,

 ###### 28
 and who extended to me his steadfast love before the king and his counselors, and before all the king's mighty officers.
-I took courage, for the hand of the LORD my God was on me, and I gathered leading men from Israel to go up with me. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I took courage, for the hand of the LORD my God was on me, and I gathered leading men from Israel to go up with me.

 ***